NRShah25/hashtalk-app/README.md

 Request the proper environment keys from a project administrator.
 You will place these keys in the .env file.

 # Installing Packages
-Install the following necessary packages while in the root directory of your cloned hashtalk-app repository:
+Install the following necessary packages while in the root directory of the repository:

 ```bash
 npm install @clerk/nextjs
 ```

 # Getting Started

-Now, you can run the development server:
+Now, you can run the development server using the following command:
 ```bash
 npm run dev
 ```